robotsorcerer/LyapunovLearner/README.md

 The left image below denotes a demonstration of the robot drawing the letter `S` from three different initial conditions, and converging to an attractor at the origin; while the right image denotes the Gaussian Mixture Regression-based CLF that corrects the trajectories in a piecewise manner as we feed the algorithm the data.

-### Stable Trajectory Corrections
+### Learning Stable Trajectories Demos

-S-shaped Demo Corrections:
+S-shaped demos from three different initial conditions.

 <div align="center">
  <img src="/scripts/docs/demos_s.jpg" height="400px" width="350px">